StoneStepsInc/StoneStepsWebalizer/src/vs-projects.md

 All settings that are shared between multiple projects in this solution are configured in property sheets that are attached to the relevant projects in various combinations.

-IMPORTANT: Do not change any settings at the project level unless these settins apply only to a particular combination of platform and build configuratiion.
+IMPORTANT: Do not change any settings at the project level, unless these settings apply to a particular platform and build configuration.

 ## webalizer